-1 e e actions maximise the safety of persons on
+1 When grounding is imminent and actions maximise the safety of persons on

 after grounding board and minimise the effects of any

-2 Beaching and floating a grounded malfunction of the ships systems.
+2 Beaching and floating a grounded

 ship with or without assistance

 3 Collision is imminent and after

 collision or impairment of the

 watertight integrity of the hull by any

-1 cause
+cause

 4 Limiting damage and salving the ship

 following a fire, explosion, collision

-or grounding
+5 or grounding

 5 Protection and safeguard of all

-persons on board in emergencies

-6 Dealing with major leaks by
+6 persons on board in emergencies Dealing with major leaks by

-emergency pumping, temporary
+0 emergency pumping, temporary

-7 plugging or intentional beaching
+plugging or intentional beaching

 7 Man overboard

-8 Recovering persons from the water
+Recovering persons from the water

-9 Rescue from rescue boats, survival
+Rescue from rescue boats, survival

-10 craft, wreck etc.
+craft, wreck etc.

 10 Emergency use of anchors

-Ass sessment of damage control
+Ass essment of damage control

-Em ergency steering
+Eme ergency steering

-F

 ergency towing arrangement and

-tow ring procedures
+tow ing procedures

-Ah andon ship
+Aba ndon ship

-and on simp

-Res scue from an enclosed space
+Res cue from an enclosed space

--

 Oil spillage

-ergencies in port.
+Em ergencies in port.
 The use of shore

-vices and co-operation with shore
+serv services and co-operation with shore

-per sonnel
+personnel

+reit

+Hel icopter operations, embarking and

+disembarking personnel

+Eme ergency communications